-The roads were empty that is until we got to within about 5 kilometres of the little ferry port, whereupon every car that passed us on the small windy road was hurrying so as not to miss the next ferry.
-Plus there was a constant stream of vehicles from the ferry that had just arrived going the other way.
+The roads were empty that is until we got to within about 5 kilometres of the little ferry port, whereupon every car that passed us on the small windy road was hurrying so as not to miss the next ferry, and a constant stream of vehicles from the ferry that had just arrived going the other way.
 It was dangerous and stressful and completely unnecessary given that the ferry service was basically a shuttle that went back and forth, so if you missed one you took the next.

 When we arrived all the fuckers that had squeezed past us were sat in a queue waiting.
 We bowled up and glided straight onto the waiting ferry which sailed away and left them all behind.
 Karma.

 Waiting for us back on the mainland was an almighty bastard of a hill – 11% plus gradient – which went on forever.
 Needless to say it was blisteringly hot.
 The beer we drank in a little cafe once we finally reached the top was the best thing I have ever put into my body.

 Heat, hills, wind and a very long day conspired to cause James and I to hit the wall at more or less the same time and since we were on the outskirts of Rijeka wild camping was not an option and there were no campsites anywhere close, so we checked into the nearest hotel, showered, rested and went to a restaurant we’d been recommended where we ate an abundance of grilled meat, drank an abundance of wine and had an abundance of fun watching Croatia play Nigeria in their first game of the 2018 World Cup with some very drunken Russians who had decided they were part Croatian (I think – it was hard to work out quite what the fuck was going on).